Welshy92/wow-ah-averages/README.md

 * Add some different colours to the text to make things stand out and feel a bit more separated.
 * Implement World of Warcrafts API to allow data entry from inside the game or even grab the required data from the game itself.
+* Calculate and show the changing average to the user.

 ### **Languages used**
 Python, Markdown